Belgium has a reputation for being a boring little country, but that is wrong. Here are 40 fun facts about Belgium you

 - Belgium has the highest density of roads and railroads in the world.
 It is the country with the 3rd most vehicles per square kilometre after the Netherlands and Japan.
-Because of the quantity of lights, the Belgian highway system is the only man-made structure visible from the moon at night.
+Because of all the lights, the Belgian highway system is the only human-made structure visible from space at night.

 - The longest tramway line in the world is the Belgian coast tram (68 km), which operates between De Panne and Knokke-Heist, from the French border to the Dutch border.

 - Spa, Belgium is home to Europe’s first modern health resort, opened in the 18th century and Europe’s first casino, la Redoute, opened in 1763.

 - Belgium is also home to Europe’s oldest shopping arcades, the Galleries St Hubert in Brussels, opened in 1847.